PuramAshritha/5G-Smart-Diabetes/README.md

 The primary goal of this system is to offer efficient diabetes care using real-time data transmission, cloud-based analysis, and actionable insights for both patients and healthcare providers.

 Table of Contents
-Project Overview
+Project Overview,
-Features
+Features,
-Technologies Used
+Technologies Used,
-System Architecture
+System Architecture,
-Installation
+Installation,
-Usage
+Usage,
-Contributing
+Contributing,
 License

-Project Overview
+Project Overview:
 The 5G Smart Diabetes system is designed to make diabetes management more efficient by integrating 5G technology and cloud computing for real-time glucose monitoring.
 It involves a desktop application on the user side, where users upload their glucose data, and a cloud backend that processes the data, analyzes it, and returns meaningful results to the users.